History of Rowing Victoria Inc

 The Melbourne University Boat Club Lightweight Coxless Four made history when they became the first Australian crew to win two medals at the two World Rowing Championships, when, having won the Gold Medal at Lucerne in 1974, the identical crew won the Bronze at the 1975 World Rowing Championships at Nottingham, England, the best performance of the Australian team.

-The combined King’s Cup and National Australian Regatta took place at New South Wales, and was significant for the inclusion of the Australian Women’s Rowing Championships for the first time.
-The Victorian Eight finished in commendable second place behind a tidy New South Wales Crew, whilst the Victorian Lightweight Coxless Four built upon their own supremacy, winning again, and the Youth Eight retained the Noel F Wilkinson Trophy.
+The combined King’s Cup and National Australian Regatta took place at New South Wales, and was significant for the inclusion of the Australian Women’s Rowing Championships for the first time since 1920.
+The Victorian Eight finished in commendable second place behind a tidy New South Wales Crew, whilst the Victorian Lightweight Coxless Four, this time a Mercantile four, winning again, and the Youth Eight retained the Noel F Wilkinson Trophy.
 Upon the conclusion of the National Regatta, Monash University Rowing Club claimed the Senior Premiership, Banks Rowing Club took the Junior First Division Premiership, while Albert Park Rowing Club won the Junior Second Division Premiership and Mercantile won the Lightweight Premiership.
 A new Premiership was introduced for Veteran Oarsmen and was won by Banks Rowing Club.

 Mr. Andrew Michelmore was appointed the 1976 Victorian Rhodes Scholar and was also acknowledged for his efforts in rowing at the Sportsmen of the Year Awards by the Amateur Sports Club of Victoria.